diffel12/Chances/README.md

 # Gamble-Core
-A FREE game based off of a slot machine
+A FREE game based off of a slot machine, hit download on the file above!